NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/SimCenterUQSurrogate.rst

           u_k = \frac{y_k-\hat{y}_k} {\hat{\sigma}_{y,k}}

-     If the values of :math:`{u_k}` follow standard normal distribution, the resulting surrogate model may be considered well-constructed.
+     If the values of :math:`{u_k}` follow the standard normal distribution, the resulting surrogate model may be considered well-constructed.
 The Cramer-Von Mises test is calculated using the ``scipy.stats.cramervonmises`` function in the Python package Scipy, and the resulting p-value is displayed.
 Conventionally, if the p-value exceeds a significance threshold, e.g. 0.05, the null hypothesis that the samples are from a normal distribution is not rejected, meaning the samples may be considered to follow a Gaussian distribution.

-Additionally **scatter plot** between the predicted and exact responses are presented: Well-trained model will form a clear diagonal line in case (i), or distributed normally around the diagonal line in case (ii).
-Poorly trained model will have the points that are more scattered around.
+Additionally, **scatter plot** between the predicted and exact responses is presented: Well-trained model will form a clear diagonal line in case (i), or be distributed normally around the diagonal line in case (ii).
+A poorly trained model will have points that are more scattered around.

 .. _figSim8: